 Retirees should consider how and when to withdraw money from 401(k) plans, IRAs and taxable accounts to optimize their retirement income.
 Since required minimum distributions (RMDs) begin at age 73 (age 75 for people born in 1960 or later), developing a tax-efficient withdrawal plan can help minimize tax liabilities.

 Strategies such as Roth IRA conversions and withdrawal sequencing can help retirees keep more of their money while reducing taxes on withdrawals.
-Roth IRA conversion requires paying taxes on the converted amount in the year of the conversion.
-Afterward, the funds grow tax-free and can be withdrawn tax-free if specific conditions are met.
+A Roth IRA conversion requires paying taxes on the converted amount in the year of the conversion.
+Afterward, the funds grow tax-free, and if you meet certain conditions, you can withdraw them tax-free as well.

 Withdrawal sequencing refers to strategically withdrawing funds in a way that maximizes the growth of tax-advantaged accounts while optimizing after-tax income.